Guilden Morden School became a sponsored academy, and part of the Diocese of Ely Multi-Academy Trust, on 1st November 2016.

 Your child will be looked after by the first-aiders.
-If they receive a bump to the head we will send home a ‘head bump letter’ so that you are aware.
+If they receive a bump to the head we will send home a ‘head bump letter’ or wristband so that you are aware.
 If we are concerned about a particular injury, we will contact you.

-Please email the office with the details of any appointments where your child will need to be taken out of school, so that your child’s teacher knows in advance.
+Please email /phone the office with the details of any appointments where your child will need to be taken out of school, so that your child’s teacher knows in advance.

 Children need a book bag and their PE kit at school every day.
 The book bag returns home every day, and the PE kit returns home every Friday.
 Please check the book bag for any possible notes being sent home.
 We would encourage you to spend time sharing your child’s reading book each day.

 We have our own shallow pool.
 Swimming is taught during the second half of the summer term.
 Every child swims at least once a week.
 The PTFA run swimming sessions after school.